killercup/presentation-rust-approach/Readme.md

 . . .

-It took three days to get into `std`!
+It took just three days to get into `std`!

 . . .